i05nagai/memorandum/language/english_speaking.md

 * demotivate
     * You will find this type of environment mentally draining and demotivating over time
 * motivate
+    * You are motivated by challenges, have the abllity to effecitvely meet challenges, and have the flexibility and skills necessary to handle a challenging job.
+    * I'm motivated when there is a challenging deadline
 * motivation
     * he lacks motivation
     * efforts to improve employees motivation